Technological Unemployment: Much More Than You Wanted To Know

 If you’re very conservative, you might say – aha, I knew that people were just unemployed because they’re lazy!

 But if you’re more progressive, you might ask – exactly how miserable do you have to be before you stop working?
 Should people with broken legs literally drag themselves on all fours to their workplace, just because it’s not physically impossible?
-How undignified a job should people be forced to do?
 I know that “I refuse to do this job because it’s too undignified for me, let me go on the public dole” doesn’t really win you a lot of social credit.
 But maybe conservatives could find it in their heart to be sympathetic to our hypothetical West Virginia factory worker with a bad back, who’s proud of having worked his whole life, but who feels like having to pivot at age 53 to changing diapers in nursing homes for minimum wage isn’t his cup of tea?

 (remember, the other thing that’s way up among this same demographic is suicide – and probably for the same reason)